tjworks/tapdata-docs-en/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

-# Stand-alone Deployment (Windows Platform)
+# Stand-alone Deployment (Windows)

-This guide explains how to quickly deploy Tapdata services on a local Windows platform.
+This guide explains how to quickly deploy Tapdata services on a Windows platform.

 :::tip

-Single node deployment is suitable for functional testing scenarios.
+Stand-alone deployment is suitable for functional testing scenarios.
 For production environments, it is recommended to use [high-availability deployment](../../../production-admin/install-tapdata-ha.md).

 :::

-## Hardware and Software Requirements
+## Hardware & Software Requirements

 - CPU: 8 cores
 - Memory: 16 GB